International Hybrid-Technical

 Problems

-- Poor coordination across domains and stakeholders.
+Establishing AI Safety Governance is fraught with:- Poor coordination across domains and stakeholders.

 - Geopolitical tensions and strategic vulnerabilities.